RRautsi/Battleships/README.md

 ### Features
 This game has some basic functionalities:

 - Drag&Drop for player ships, made with HTML Drag and Drop API.
-Corner cases have been taken care of.
 You can't place ships onto each other or out of bounds.

 - Random ship placement for computer.
-Computer ships cannot spawn on each other and it has been taken care of with recursive ship placement.
+Computer ships cannot spawn on each other or out of bounds.
+It has been taken care of with recursive ship placement function.

-- Random number shooting for computer so computer is easy to win.
-I might improve "AI" of the computer some day.
+- Random index shooting for computer so computer is easy to win.
+I might improve "AI" some day.

 - Tried to make the UI as responsive as possible so you can play it with any screen size.
-It should not look wonky when adjusting browser size.
+It should not look out of place when adjusting browser size.

+### Future improvements
+- I have thought of adding multiplayer at some point.
+This would require express and websocket.

+- Implement computer AI that can play better.

 ![alt text](https://i.imgur.com/0QbG8AB.png)
 ![alt text](https://i.imgur.com/fraExVh.png)